filgduarte/filduarte.com.br/src/content/works/en/arpo-gin.md

 ---
 #### Arpo Gin
 ##### Official web site of a brazilian dry din
-**O desafio:** create a Wordpress website that conveys the drink's concept in a short deadline.
+**The challenge:** create a Wordpress website that conveys the drink's concept in a short deadline.

-**A solução:** create a "sunny" layout, using a lot of white, yellow and pictures the client provided.
+**The solution:** create a "sunny" layout, using a lot of white, yellow and pictures the client provided.

 Project done with Kria Digital (kriadigital.com.br)